 In this Whiteboard Wednesday, Lenny Ford tells you the shocking truth about software.

 It can be lots of things.
-It can be your operating system; you know Windows, OSX, Chromo S, Android, the new Firefox operating system on their new phones.
-So operating systems, there’s a lot of them and that constitutes software, but so do websites.
-Websites are just simply code and it renders out a view for you to look at through your web browser.
+It can be your operating system.
+You know Windows, OSX, Chromo S, Android, or the new Firefox operating system on their new phones.
+Operating systems, there’s a lot of them and that constitutes software, but so do websites.
+Websites are just simply coded.
+It renders out a view for you to look at through your web browser.
 You know web browser is also a piece of software.

 Games that you play may be on your desktop or even on your mobile device.
 Those are obviously software.
-And also apps and programs, that includes just about anything you run on top of an operating system.
-From Microsoft Word to Candy Crush to you know, whatever list making app you love to have on your iPhone.
-They’re all software and they’re all written in code, but they all have bugs.
+Also, apps and programs, which include just about anything you run on top of an operating system.
+From Microsoft Word to Candy Crush to you know, whatever list-making app you love to have on your iPhone.
+They’re all software.
+They’re all written in code, but they all have bugs.
 And the real question is, “why?”

-That includes not only the way that they would use that piece of software, and there’s no way to anticipate.
-When you’re shipping a product like Windows with just such an enormous user based, there’s no way to test against how many different ways somebody might use the operating system to do a specific task, and one of those 10,0000 ways might not work right and that would obviously be a bug.
+That includes not only the way that they would use that piece of software.
+There’s no way to anticipate.
+When you ship a product like Windows with such an enormous user-based, there’s no way to test against how many different ways somebody might use the operating system to do a specific task.
+One of those 10,0000 ways might not work right and that would obviously be a bug.

 Also the rapid pace of software development today, we’re all used to seeing version numbers.
-Windows just went from 8 to 10, they skipped 9, but there’s this feeling in the software world that we want to get out products as quickly as possible to our user basis.
+Windows just went from 8 to 10.
+They skipped 9.
+There’s this feeling in the software world that we want to get out products as quickly as possible to our user basis.
 Let them use it and iterate in those products.

 It’s all about your system, what your running the software on, and it really helps them narrow down what happened.
-Bug report would be something you find.
+A bug report would be something you find.
 The software didn’t crash, but you found something that’s not working quite right.
-Almost always you can go to the help and support center on a company’s website and submit a bug report for their software and let them know that something going on, because I they don’t know about it, they can’t fix it.
+Almost always you can go to the support center on a company’s website.
+Submit a bug report for their software.
+Let them know that something going on.
+If they don’t know about it, they can’t fix it.